A Localization Theorem for Finite W-algebras: Differential Operators and Quantization

-To finish this section, we note a key fact about the cohomology of modules over the algebras $D_{h}$ and $D_{h}(0)$.
-This is lemma $2.12$ in \cite{key-7}, and its proof goes over mutatis mutandis to the algebraic situation:
+To finish this section, we note a key fact about the cohomology of modules over the algebra $O_{h}$.
+This is lemma $2.12$ in \cite{key-7}, and its proof goes over mutatis mutandis to the algebraic situation; one may also consult (the proof of) \cite{key-8}, theorem 1.2.5, part 5. \begin{lem} Let $M(0)$ be a coherent $O_{h}$ module.
+Assume that $H^{i}(X,M(0)/hM(0))=0$ for $i>0$.
+Then we have that